drwphi/ip-address-addon-firefox/README.md

 ## Permissions
 The extension requests the `Access your data for all websites` permission.
 This is required to read the IP address of each visited page.
 It now also uses the `dns` permission to resolve hostnames directly, without relying on external services.
 The add-on does not collect or store browsing data.
+If that DNS API is unavailable the extension falls back to public DNS services and finally ipapi.co.

 ## Mozilla Add-ons
 This add-on has been submitted to the Firefox Add-ons store.
 Once approved it will be available at <https://addons.mozilla.org/nl/firefox/addon/website-ip1/>.